Sex Differences in

 One.

-Hormonal and genetic processes that regulate the sexual differentiation of the brain during fetal development have enduring effects on sex differences in structural brain volumes in adulthood in healthy adults.
+Gonadal hormonal and genetic/genomic processes that regulate the sexual differentiation of the brain during key periods of fetal development have enduring effects on sex differences in structural and functional brain circuitries in healthy adults.

 Two.